Irish Beef Stew

 - 1 cup frozen peas

 - In a stockpot, cook bacon over medium heat until crisp.
 Using a slotted spoon, remove to paper towels.
-In a large resealable plastic bag, combine flour, salt and pepper.
-Add beef, a few pieces at a time, and shake to coat.
+In a large shallow dish, combine flour, salt and pepper.
+Add beef, a few pieces at a time, and turn to coat.
 Brown beef in the bacon drippings.
 Remove and set aside.

 - In the same pan, saute the mushrooms, leeks, carrots and celery in oil until tender.
 Add garlic; cook 1 minute longer.
 Stir in tomato paste until blended.
 Add the broth, beer, bay leaves, thyme, parsley and rosemary.
 Return beef and bacon to pan.
 Bring to a boil.
 Reduce heat; cover and simmer for 2 hours or until beef is tender.